 Deficient Developing Accomplished Exemplary

-The iSchool T3 (Time-saving Teaching Tips) Teaching Workshops series was introduced during the Fall 2012 semester as a tool to help faculty learn about the latest technologies, learn from colleagues, and save time teaching and engaging students in learning.
+The iSchool T3 ( Teaching Tips and Techniques) Teaching Workshops series was introduced during the Fall 2012 semester as a tool to help faculty learn about the latest technologies, learn from colleagues, and save time teaching and engaging students in learning.
 The online sessions are led by iSchool colleagues and librarians who have found interesting ways to use existing services and technologies.
 Debbie Faires, our School’s Director of Online Learning, and Dr. Sue Alman, iSchool Lecturer, coordinate the T3 Teaching Workshops.

 Three one-hour sessions are offered to all faculty during each semester and summer, with an online evaluation survey done at the end of each presentation.
 Completion of the online T3 survey captures feedback from each participant who attends a live workshop or views a recording of the session.
 The completed form is also used to gather data regarding the number of participants.
 Survey respondents provide suggestions for future T3 workshop topics.
 Faculty are required to attend at least one session or view a recording during each semester they teach.
 This requirement was approved by our School’s Director and added to the minimum instructional expectations for all iSchool faculty.

 Each month, the Director of Online Learning distributes a new issue of the Tech Tips newsletter/blog to all faculty members who are currently teaching.
 This newsletter features articles on effectively incorporating technology into online teaching and learning.